CH-RAFAY/TeraByte-Responsive-Web/README.md

-# Terabyte-Web Player: Music For Everyone!
+# TeraByte-Web Player: Music For Everyone!